jboss-developer/jboss-eap-quickstarts/CONTRIBUTING.md

  - Avoid using a web.xml if possible.
 Use faces-config.xml to activate JSF if needed.
  - Any tests should use Arquillian.

+* If the quickstart persists to a database, you must use a unique datasource JNDI name and connection URL for the application and for any Arquillian tests that it provides.
+Do not use the JNDI name `java:jboss/datasources/ExampleDS`.
+Failure to use unique names can result in a `DuplicateServiceException` when more than one quickstart is deployed to the same server.

 Kitchensink variants
 --------------------